juliankanaan/reductible/frontend/js/searchAlgorithm/README.md

 # Search Algorithm
+Some explanation of the stuff going on in the AJAX query.

+## "Did you mean?" functions

 User query is compared to actual JSON API results.

-## "Did you mean?" functions

 ```
 userQuery = 'head concussion occ';